timothyas/xesn/paper.md

 overlap region.
 Currently, the various macro-scale paramaters
 $\{\alpha, \rho, \sigma, \sigma_b, \beta\}$ are fixed for all chunks.
-Therefore the only components that drive unique hidden states on each chunk are the different input states $\mathbf{u}_k$ and the readout matrices
+Therefore, the only components that drive unique hidden states on each chunk are the different input states $\mathbf{u}_k$ and the readout matrices
 $\mathbf{W}_\text{out}^k$.
 Additionally, because the solution to \autoref{eq:loss} training is linear, the readout matrices are simply